 If a dermatologist suspects that a mole may be cancerous, they may perform a biopsy.
 This is a procedure wherein a healthcare professional takes a sample of a mole and sends it for examination in a laboratory.

 The treatment for a cancerous mole is typically the same as it is for other cancers.
 However, unlike cancers of the internal organs, it will be easier to access the cancerous tissue and remove the mole with surgery.
-Therefore, surgery is often the main treatment option for most cancerous moles.
+Therefore, surgery is often the

 The procedure typically involves removing the mole and some of the surrounding noncancerous tissue.
 In some cases, when a person has received an early diagnosis, surgery may be a sufficient remedy to treat the cancerous mole.
 If the mole covers a large area of skin, a skin graft may be necessary after the surgery.